tc39/proposal-record-tuple/tutorial/en.md

 function visit(username) {
     // we swap our state with the new one appState = #{
-        // We use pushed() to return the new appState.userByVisit record
+        // We spread-append to return the new appState.userByVisit record
         // after pushing a new element to it
         userByVisit: appState.userByVisit.pushed(username),
         visitsByUser: #{